 - Don’t water your entire lawn unless it’s been an exceptionally warm spring.

 - Don’t mow too low or bag up your grass clippings.
 Grass clippings make excellent (and free!) natural fertilizer.

 As the thatch recedes and yellowed grass turns into a thick cover of green, be sure to take a step back and admire your handiwork.
 While spring lawn care can test your patience and take up a lot of time, it’s also the best way to ensure your yard is looking its best throughout our gorgeous summer months in the Midwest.

-And, if you spruced up your lawn in order to attract late spring and early summer buyers, reach out to Edina Realty or your agent today to discuss setting up a smart seller plan.
+And if you spruced up your lawn in order to attract spring and summer buyers, reach out to Edina Realty or your agent today to discuss setting up a smart seller plan.